School Year 2023-2024

 Parent/guardian observational visits must be approved in advance, however, by the microschool guide.
 The guide must also monitor all parent/guardian visits to ensure they do not have unsupervised access to other students and must complete a visitor log entry at the time of their visit, per the Visitor Log.

-If a resident of the microschool facility does not pass Prenda's background check, the guide must either find another location to hold their microschool or participate in Familyschool.
+If a resident of the microschool facility does not pass Prenda's background check, the guide must either find another location to hold their microschool or only guide their own custodial children.

 Notice of Responsibility